Updated: Jun 6

 I must cultivate good soil.
 To do so, I must carefully choose where I plant myself.
 I need to be aware of negative influencers.
 I must be aware of the little things that I daily allow in my life, which at first appear non-threatening, but if they take root, will harm and destroy.
 As a follower of Christ, I must ensure my soil is well-watered in biblical truth.

 Within the soil, a seed will sprout, establish roots and mature into a life-sustaining plant, which will then yield blooms.
-It is the bloom, not the green bush or soil underneath, this is visible and gets noticed.
+It is the bloom, not the green bush or soil underneath, which is visible and gets noticed.

 Conviction falls and I question myself.